sphinx-doc/sphinx/doc/usage/quickstart.rst

 ---------------------------

 Let's assume you've run :program:`sphinx-quickstart`.
-It created a source directory with :file:`conf.py` and a master document, :file:`index.rst` (if you accepted the defaults).
+It created a source directory with :file:`conf.py` and a master document, :file:`index.rst`.
 The main function of the :term:`master document` is to serve as a welcome page, and to contain the root of the "table of contents tree" (or *toctree*).
 This is one of the main things that Sphinx adds to reStructuredText, a way to connect multiple files to a single hierarchy of documents.

 .. sidebar:: reStructuredText directives